-Course work equivalent to the above may be accepted upon approval by the student's advisor.
+Course work equivalent to the above may be accepted upon approval by the student's advisor and the College of Business and Management by Student Petition form.

 The college core is required of all undergraduate College of Business and Management students.
 Students must earn a cumulative GPA of at least 2.0 across all college core courses.